henrik/toolbox/README.md

     mix ecto.setup
     npm install

-Populate the database from the Hex API:
+If you like, populate the database from the Hex API:

     mix run -e "Toolbox.PackageSync.run"